I've quit my job to travel on more occasions than one.

 My list of excuses kept on growing the more I was thinking about it, so making a decision wasn’t going to be easier the longer I waited.
 I thought about a lot of “what ifs” and about my future plan, but I found out that I didn’t need a future plan, at least not right away.
 Financially, I set myself a budget to build a little bit of security and booked a return ticket so that at least I could tell my friends and family when I was coming home.

-5. You are not the only one
+5. Realize you're not the only one

 These days, there are a lot of people taking a gap year or travelling around the world so know that you are not the only one exploring.
 I met a lot of great people along the way.